bevyengine/rfcs/rfcs/41-ui-navigation.md

 ![A screenshot of a RPG-style menu with the navigation tree overlayed](https://user-images.githubusercontent.com/26321040/141671969-ea4a461d-0949-4b98-b060-c492d7b896bd.png)

-A `Focusable` used to go from the root menu to the menu in which the currently focused entity is is _dormant_.
+A `Focusable` used to go from the root menu to the menu in which the currently focused entity is is _active_.
-The current focus position is represented as a trail of breadcrumb dormant focusables and the currently focused focusable.
+The current focus position is represented as a trail of breadcrumb active focusables and the currently focused focusable.

 This is reflected into the `NavEvent::FocusChanged` event.